 Advanced Placement Psychology - SS05501 - 1 credit, one semester course, AP level.
 Open to grades 11 and 12.
-This course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
-Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
-They also learn about the ethics and methods psychologists use in their science and practice.
-This course has a mandatory summer work component.
-Students are required to pick up the packet prior to their departure for summer vacation, and to return to school with the work completed.
+This course is designed to introduce students to the scientific study of the behavior and mental processes of human beings and other animals.
+Students are exposed to the research and methods psychologists have used to establish facts, principles, and phenomena associated with each of the major subfields within psychology.
+Students will analyze biological and social causes and effects of human behavior, cognition, personality, intelligence, and mental health.